rasmi/public-tech/writing/Digital Public Infrastructure and Administrative Burden.md

 	* Requires:
 		* Political / process change to require benefits linkage.
 		* Technical capacity to share status/eligibility information across programs.
+	* Outcomes:
+		* Increased enrollement for those eligible but not enrolled.
+		* Decreased processing times.
+		* Decreased staff labor.

 * Proactive outreach
 	* Using data from one or more programs to target individuals with information about other programs or renewal.
 		* Examples: Benefits Data Trust, GetCalFresh